Rancilio Silvia Espresso Machine Review

 Here is the whole list of things you might not like about the Silvia:

 • You have to have a great grinder, not average, not good, but great.
-But this is true for any setup that doesn't use pressurized filter baskets.
+But this is true for any setup that doesn’t use baskets.

 • You need to play with the water temperature, (there are plenty of tutorials about temperature surfing on the Internet.)
 However, temperature surfing takes time, so if you have guests, be prepared to spend some extra time in the kitchen.
 If you want to eliminate the temperature surfing from your brewing ritual, you need to modify your Silvia by adding a PID, which will keep the water temperature to a predetermined point.